Quarterly Report of the Chief Executive Officer of ARPANSA - July to September 2019

 The RHC approved the new methodology for review of Radiation Protection Series (RPS) codes and approved the use of the State/Territory-specific requirements (in addition to OBPR requirements) in preparing COAG preliminary assessments or regulatory impact statements for RPS documents.
 The RHC also agreed to the priority list for revision of RPS and Radiation Health Series (RHS) documents presented at the meeting.

 Further information can be found in the meeting minutes which are provided online at www.arpansa.gov.au/rhc.

 The next RHC meeting will take place in Canberra on 13-14 November 2019.

 Nuclear Safety Committee

-The Nuclear Safety Committee (NSC) did not meet during this quarter.
+The Nuclear Safety Committee (NSC) did not meet during the quarter.

-The minutes of past meetings are provided online at www.arpansa.gov.au/nsc.
-The next meeting of the NSC is scheduled for 2 November 2018 in Miranda.
+The next meeting of the NSC is scheduled for 1 November 2019 in Miranda.

 Reports to the CEO from the NSC under paragraph 26(1)(d) of the Act

 The NSC did not provide any reports to the CEO during this quarter.